All Products

 Cause

 nf_conntrack is a NAT module that tracks connection entries in the Linux operating system.
 The nf_conntrack module uses a hash table to record the established TCP connections.
-When entries the hash table are exhausted, the establishment of new TCP connections causes the module to report "nf_conntrack: table full, dropping packet" errors.
-Take note of the following important parameters of the nf_conntrack module:
+When entries in the hash table are exhausted, the establishment of new TCP connections causes the module to report "nf_conntrack: table full, dropping packet" errors.
+Take note of the following parameters of the nf_conntrack module:

 • nf_conntrack_max: the maximum number of nodes in the hash table, which is the maximum number of connections supported by the nf_conntrack module.
-When the system memory is greater than or equal to 4 GB, the default value is 262144.
+When the amount of system memory is greater than or equal to 4 GB, the default value is 262144.
 For servers that handle a large number of connections, you can increase the value based on your business requirements.

 Solutions